 Matches the specified port, port list, or port range against the source port number or destination port number of the UDP, TCP, or SCTP packet header.
-An option to match either source or destination (Logical OR) using a single filter policy entry is supported by using a directionless port.
-Source or destination match is supported only for entries that also define protocol/next-header match for TCP, UDP, SCTP, or TCP or UDP protocols.
+An option to match either the source or destination (Logical OR) using a single filter policy entry is supported by using a directionless port.
+Source or destination match is supported only for entries that also define the protocol or Next Header match for TCP, UDP, or SCTP protocols.
 Match on SCTP source port, destination port, or port is supported on ingress filter policy.

-TCP ACK, TCP CWR, TCP ECE, TCP FIN, TCP NS, TCP PSH, TCP RST, TCP SYN, TCP URG
+• TCP ACK, TCP CWR, TCP ECE, TCP FIN, TCP NS, TCP PSH, TCP RST, TCP SYN, TCP URG

 Matches the presence or absence of the TCP flags defined in RFC 793, RFC 3168, and RFC 3540 in the TCP header of the packet.
-This match criteria also requires defining the protocol/next-header match as TCP in the filter entry.
-TCP CWR, TCP ECE, TCP FIN, TCP NS, TCP PSH, TCP URG are supported on FP4 and FP5-based line cards only.
+This match criteria also requires defining the protocol or Next Header match as TCP in the filter entry.
+TCP CWR, TCP ECE, TCP FIN, TCP NS, TCP PSH, TCP URG are supported on FP4- and FP5-based line cards only.
 TCP ACK, TCP RST, and TCP SYN are supported on all FP-based cards.
 When configured on other line cards, the bit for the unsupported TCP flags is ignored.

-tcp-established
+TCP-established

 Matches the presence of the TCP flags ACK or RST in the TCP header of the packet.
-This match criteria requires defining the protocol/next-header match as TCP in the filter entry.
+This match criteria requires defining the protocol or Next Header match as TCP in the filter entry.

-Note: Non initial fragmented packets do not match filter entries configured with layer 4 header match criteria.
-Only the first fragment of a packet includes the layer 4 header information.
+Note: Non-initial fragmented packets do not match filter entries configured with Layer 4 header match criteria.
+Only the first fragment of a packet includes the Layer 4 header information.